Jump to navigation

 The Program in Applied and Computational Mathematics offers a select group of highly qualified students the opportunity to obtain a thorough knowledge of branches of mathematics indispensable to science and engineering applications, including numerical analysis and other computational methods.

 Students must choose three areas in which to be examined out of a list of six possibilities specified below.
 The student should choose their specific topics by the end of October.
 The director of graduate studies, in consultation with the student, appoints a set of advisers from among the faculty and associated faculty.
 The adviser in each topic meets regularly with the student, monitors progress and assigns additional reading material.
 Advisers are traditionally members of the Princeton University faculty within the department, but members of the faculty from other departments may serve as advisers with approval.
 They can be any member of the University faculty, but are normally either program or associated faculty.
-The first-year student should choose three topics from among the following six applied mathematics categories:
+In consultation with the topic advisers, the first-year student should choose three topics from among the following six applied mathematics categories:

-At the end of the first year, students will also take a preliminary exam, consisting of a joint interview by their three first-year advisers.
-Each student should decide with their first-year advisers which of these courses are relevant for their areas.
+At the end of the first year, students will also take a preliminary exam, consisting of a joint interview by their three first-year topic advisers.
+Each student should decide with their first-year advisers which courses are relevant for their examination areas.

 Students should access their level of preparation for the preliminary examination by reviewing homework and examinations from the previous year’s work.
 Students who fail the preliminary examination, may with support of the first-year advisers take the examination a second time.

-A student who completes all departmental requirements (coursework, preliminary exams, with no incompletes) but fails the general examination may take it a second time.
+Before being admitted to a third year of study, students must pass the general examination.
+The general examination, or generals, is designed as a sequence of interviews with assigned professors that covers three areas of applied mathematics.
+The generals culminate in a seminar on a research topic, usually delivered toward the end of the fourth term.
+A student who completes all program requirements (coursework, preliminary exams, with no incompletes) but fails the general examination may take it a second time.
 Students who fail the general examination a second time, will have their degree candidacy terminated.